 Indigo was founded to challenge the exploitative practices of for-profit volunteering agencies that charge extortionate fees and seem primarily concerned with selling exotic experiences, rather than considering their actual impact.
-We want to ensure that volunteering remains true to its core humanitarian purpose: we believe in people helping people, and partner with grassroots charities that are positively dedicated to support communities coping with poverty, displacement and inequality.
+We want to ensure that volunteering remains true to its core humanitarian purpose: we believe in people helping people, and partner with grassroots charities that are positively dedicated to supporting communities coping with poverty, displacement, and inequality.

 We further support projects by advising on volunteer management, facilitating training opportunities and sharing knowledge and resources.
 As an umbrella organisation, closely collaborating with many different humanitarian actors, Indigo always endeavours to create connections and strengthen ties throughout the independent aid sector.

 We partner with organisations that are currently supporting displaced people across Europe, where urgent help is most needed.

 Indigo Volunteers was founded in 2012 by Holly Penalver in response to the steep fees, dubious marketing practices, and questionable projects she had encountered whilst volunteering abroad.
 Holly had been keen to get involved and find a more ethical way to organise volunteering since first coming across these malpractices back in 2009.
 Now working as a paediatric nurse, she identified a small health clinic in Malawi and organised a volunteering placement for her and her colleagues.
 The trip confirmed two things: local grassroots projects had great interest in the assistance of independently placed volunteers, while Holly’s colleagues and friends were inspired to come out and help.
 Back home, she started her own non-profit volunteer matchmaking organisation; Indigo was born.